swiftlang/swift-evolution/proposals/NNNN-refining-property-wrapper-related-initialization.md

 )
 ```

 It is evident that the author of a type with wrapped properties cannot easily determine or alter the signature of their synthesized initializer.
-This syntheis depends on subtle interactions between the property-wrapper type, the declaration of the wrapped property, and how that property is initialized.
+This synthesis depends on subtle interactions between the property-wrapper type, the declaration of the wrapped property, and how that property is initialized.

 Furthermore, the current ruleset can implicitly leak the private storage of the property wrapper via the (implicitly `internal`) synthesized initializer.
 This not only takes away control from wrapper authors, but may also cause users to abandon their synthesized initializer altogether.